How Communication Helps with Retention

 - Then (2): Send a task to the agent of record telling them to reach out personally

-As you can see, the automation gives you full-reign of what kind of message to send and when to send it.
-You can either send an email to the client, send an email to the agent of record, or assign a task to the agent of record—or all three!
+As you can see, automation gives you complete control over what kind of message to send and when to send it.
+You can either send an email to the client, send an email to someone internally, or assign a task to the agent/someone on your team—or all three!

 Every agency will differ on how and when they want to know about upcoming policy renewals.
-However, we’ve seen many agencies setting up a formula similar to the one below:
+However, many agencies set up a formula like the one below:

 3 Months Until Renewal Date: